Augustinaoyinade/Augustinaoyinade-DSA-Data-Analysis-Capstone-Project-2/README.md

 ##  Suggestions for Further Analysis

-- **Exit Interview Sentiment Analysis**
-  Understand reasons for employee turnover, with a focus on gender-related trends.

 - **Performance Rating Bias Audit**
   Use statistical tools to detect potential bias in how ratings are assigned.